iwwwish/awesome-db/README.md

 # awesome-db
-User-friendly scripts and notebooks to interact with chemistry and biology databases
+User-friendly scripts and notebooks to interact with chemistry/biology databases and their downloaded versions.

+## Databases covered
+1. DrugBank